AlgoMaster Logo

 • Modularity: The system should follow object-oriented design principles with clear separation of concerns.

-• Extensibility: The design should be flexible enough to support other rate limiting strategies like sliding window or token bucket.
+• Extensibility: The design should be flexible enough to support other rate limiting strategies like sliding window log.

 • Maintainability: The codebase should be clean, testable, and easy to extend or debug.